apollosolutions/federation-workshop/README.md

 Welcome to FlyBy, the companion app of the "Federation 2 from Day One" Workshop

-This is a fork of the FlyBy app used in the [Voyage I course](https://odyssey.apollographql.com/federation-part1/) in Odyssey, Apollo's learning platform.
-If you're looking for a self-directive course for learning Federation, check it out!
+This is a fork of the FlyBy app used in the [Voyage I course](https://www.apollographql.com/tutorials/voyage-part1/) in Odyssey, Apollo's learning platform.
+If you're looking for a self-directed course for learning Federation, check it out!

 You can [preview the completed demo app here](https://odyssey-flyby.netlify.app/).